-Double-click on a slider or its label to reset to the default value.
+Double-click on a slider or its label to reset back to the default value.
+Ctrl+double-click to reset its value back to any auto-applied preset (if one applies for the current image).
 If controls are grouped together within a tabbed interface, you can double-click on the tab's header label to reset all settings in that tab.